Bill McSwain: Early life, education, and legal career

 McSwain graduated from Yale University in 1991.
 After graduating from Yale, he spent four years in the U.S. Marine Corps as an infantry officer.
 He commanded a platoon in that role.
 In 2000, he graduated from Harvard Law School, where he was an editor of the Harvard Law Review.

 From 2003 to 2006, McSwain was an Assistant U.S. Attorney in the U.S. Attorney's Office for the Eastern District of Pennsylvania; the district, based in Philadelphia, covers nine counties (Philadelphia, Montgomery, Delaware, Chester, Berks, Bucks, Lancaster, Lehigh, and Northampton).
 In 2006, McSwain left the U.S. Attorney's Office to join the law firm Drinker, Biddle & Reath in Center City, Philadelphia.
-His work principally focused on business litigation and white-collar defense matters, but he attracted attention among Pennsylvania Republicans for representing conservative litigants in cases over issues such as the Boy Scouts of America's exclusion of gay members and the Ten Commandments plaque at the Chester County Courthouse.
+His work principally focused on business litigation and white-collar defense matters, but he attracted attention among Pennsylvania Republicans for representing conservative litigants in cases over issues such as the Boy Scouts of America's exclusion of gay scout leaders and the preservation of the Ten Commandments plaque at the Chester County Courthouse.
 He was successful in both cases.
 In published letters, McSwain defended George W. Bush-era "enhanced interrogation techniques" and, in 2016, criticized football player Colin Kaepernick as "uninformed and hypocritical" for his national anthem protests.